mrazomej/phd/src/frontmatter/acknowledgements.md

 expect.
 I had never been involved in any research project or knew what it took to become a Caltech summer student.
 But, to my fortune, Rob liked my naive idea and invited me to spend not only the summer but an entire year working in his lab.
-There I was, a nobody with no credentials being given the opportunity of my life.
+So there I was, a nobody with no credentials being given the opportunity of my life.
 I will have more to say about Mr. Phillips later on.

 That year, my horizons expanded like never before.
 I passed from only interacting with people with my cultural background that spoke my language to be